kyra-1/OTW-banditgames/WALKTHROUGH/level2.md

     ## Q Why dashed filenames?
    >Dashed filenames are used as a trick — to hide files, test your skills, break assumptions, or mess with automation tools.
 Think of them as Linux’s version of a plot twist 😏

+3. Voila! you have the key to next level, Keep Hacking!